-Services are health care (such as doctor visits and medical treatment), long-term services and supports (LTSS), supplies, behavioral health services (including mental health and wellness), prescription and over-the-counter drugs, equipment and other services.
+Services are health care, long-term services and supports (LTSS), supplies, behavioral health services, prescription and over-the-counter drugs, equipment and other services.
 Covered services are any of these services that our plan pays for.
-Covered health care, behavioral health, and long-term services and supports (LTSS) are in Chapter 4 of your Member Handbook.
-Covered prescription and over-the-counter drugs are in Chapter 5 of your Member Handbook.
+Covered health care, behavioral health, and LTSS are in Chapter 4 of your Member Handbook.
+Your covered services for prescription and over-the-counter drugs are in Chapter 5 of your Member Handbook.

 Providers are doctors, nurses, and other people who give you services and care.
-Providers also include hospitals, home health agencies, clinics, and other places that give you health care services, behavioral health services, medical equipment, and certain long-term services and supports (LTSS).
+Providers also include hospitals, home health agencies, clinics, and other places that give you health care services, behavioral health services, medical equipment, and certain LTSS.